AP source: Dodgers, DH Martinez agree to 1-year contract

 The Los Angeles Dodgers and designated hitter J.D.
-Martinez agreed to a $10 million, one-year contract on Saturday, according to a person familiar with the negotiations.
+Martinez agreed to a one-year, $10 million contract, according to a person familiar with the negotiations.

 The person spoke to The Associated Press on condition of anonymity because the move is pending a physical.